2023 NFL OTA News Tracker

 New York Giants

 • The Giants have one of the league’s deepest receiving corps, and their senior-most tenured WR is trending toward defending one of his spots on the roster in training camp.
 Sterling Shepard was spotted running routes in 7-on-7 drills during OTA workouts, which indicates he’s ahead of schedule in his recovery from a torn ACL suffered in Week 3 last season.
-Shepard has been Daniel Jones’ top target when on the field in recent years, and he wouldn’t a bad bet to lead New York in receiving if he was guaranteed to stay available.
+Shepard has been Daniel Jones’ top target when on the field in recent years, and he wouldn't be a bad bet to lead New York in receiving if he was guaranteed to stay available.
 That’s big if since he’s missed 34 of his last 66 contests (51.5%) the last four years, including 24 of his last 34 games (70.1%) the last two seasons.
 The good news is that he’s absolutely free (WR116 ADP) if you want to stack him with Daniel Jones with the final pick in drafts.
 (May 26)

 Philadelphia Eagles